StuFrankish/AspireForIdentityServer/README.md

 ### Steps to Clone and Build the Project

 > [!IMPORTANT]
-> If you do not already have the latest version of the Redis and MSSQL container images, it will take longer for them to provision, resulting in the IdentityServer project failing.
+> With the update to Aspire v9, the solution now makes use of the `.WaitFor()` helpers, ensuring that the Identity Server, Client and API projects wait for the containers to finish loading and enter a healthy state before loading.
-> Allow the SQL and Redis images to load, then if necessary, restart the Aspire solution.
+> If you do not already have the latest version of the Redis and MSSQL container images, it will take longer for them to provision while the images are downloaded.

 1. **Clone the Repository**: